carlesloriente/jekyllthemes/README.md

-Best Jekyll Themes
+Top Jekyll Themes
 =============

-The [Bestjekyllthemes.site](https://www.bestjekyllthemes.site) is an up-to-date directory of the best-looking themes for [Jekyll](https://jekyllrb.com/) a static site generator in [Ruby](https://www.ruby-lang.org/es/).
+The [Topjekyllthemes.com](https://www.topjekyllthemes.com) is an up-to-date directory of the best-looking themes for [Jekyll](https://jekyllrb.com/) a static site generator in [Ruby](https://www.ruby-lang.org/es/).

 Forked from the discontinued project [JekyllThemes](https://github.com/mattvh/jekyllthemes) created by [Matt Harzewski](https://github.com/mattvh).